dougUCN/LANE-client/CONTRIBUTING.md

 **Note**

 Ariadne implements [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) protocol for GraphQL subscriptions.
 Unfortunately, this is not a maintained library.
 Furthermore, as of May 2022 Ariadne has not implemented support for [graphql-ws](https://github.com/enisdenjo/graphql-ws), which is an active library for a similar protocol.
 Fundamentally, `graphql-ws` and `subscriptions-transport-ws` are different protocols, and as such any clients attempting to access the server with `graphql-ws` for subscriptions will be unsuccessful

+### Nginx and PM2

+To be updated once production server is running